 fate after they realize Corey's recovery will take months.
 But while Scott and

-Bob survey the fire site, Lassie escapes Bob's trailer to reach the hospital just
+Bob survey the fire site, Lassie escapes Bob's trailer to brave the freeway and

 Note: Lane dies from his burns in this outing.

 - Lassie and Scott, flying to Juneau, Alaska, and their pilot Johnny Chalmers,